linkerd/website/linkerd.io/content/2-edge/features/multicluster.md

 to allow local services to access the *Foo* service as if it were on the local cluster.

-Linkerd supports two basic forms of multi-cluster communication: hierarchical and flat.
+Linkerd supports three basic forms of multi-cluster communication: hierarchical, flat, and federated.

 ![Architectural diagram comparing hierarchical and flat network modes](/docs/images/multicluster/flat-network.png)